-Dr. Mark Weinberger was sentenced to 84 months or seven years behind bars, which is nearly double the recommendation under federal guidelines.
-Mark was incarcerated at the federal Metropolitan Correctional Center.
-The Chicago Tribune reported that Mark claimed to cook meals and teach yoga to the inmates.
-The newspaper said that he also conducted a class on non-violence.
-There, he scripted Socratic dialogues between two prominent historical figures.
+After pleading guilty to 22 counts of fraud in the summer of 2011, Dr. Mark Weinberger was sentenced to a total of 84 months or seven years behind bars, nearly double the recommendation under federal guidelines.
+As per The Chicago Tribune, Mark claimed to cook meals and teach yoga to his fellow inmates while incarcerated at the Metropolitan Correctional Center in New York in the early years of his sentence.
+Moreover, he allegedly also conducted a class on non-violence, where he scripted Socratic dialogues between prominent historical figures.

 By the time Mark was convicted, he had already spent nearly three years in prison, meaning that he could be released as early as 2017.
 As this time neared, a District Judge ruled that the former doctor could be transferred to South Florida, where he would be under supervision until January 2017.
 In June, Mark was transported from a low-security facility in Coleman to a Florida contract center, which falls under the Federal Bureau of Prisons’ Miami Residential Re-entry Management office.
 Mark’s release date was then set for mid-January 2019.